|Special issue entitled: "Management of Peripheral Arterial Disease" has been edited by|

 An emergency measure that can maintain a person's breathing and heartbeat.
 The person who performs CPR actually helps the patient's circulatory system by breathing into the patient's mouth to give them oxygen and by giving chest compressions to circulate the patient's blood

-The stopping of the heartbeat, usually because of interference with the electrical signal
+Cardiac Arrest refers to stopping of the heartbeat, usually because of interference with the electrical signal.

 OMICS International is honoured to invite all the participants to join conference International Conference and Exhibition on Pediatric Cardiology during August 25-27, 2015 at Valencia, Spain with the innovative theme “Challenges in pediatric and congenital cardiac disease”.
 This conference mainly focuses on spreading the awareness about challenges in this field and how to prevent the cardiac diseases.
 We are awaiting a great scientific faculty from Europe as well as other continents and expect a highly interesting scientific as well as a representative event.